A Checklist of 8 Things to Do Before Moving into Your New Home

 1. Change the keys.

 You really can’t be too sure of who else has the key to your new apartment, regardless of what your realtor or new landlord tells you, can you?
-So to ensure you’re in fact the only person who has access into your home, along with the peace of mind that comes with it, go get new locks installed in your new home immediately.
+So to ensure you’re the only person who has access to your home, along with the peace of mind that comes with it, go get new locks installed in your new home immediately.

 2. Clean the house.

 Yes, your new apartment most likely has been cleaned already; but can it be as if you’d done or supervised it yourself?
 Cleaning the house yourself is also a chance to use your preferred cleaners, detergents, chemical agents, and deodorants.